Business Laws of Singapore 2022: Complete Guide Before Registration

 The Labour Law is the major Singapore statute that determines the conditions of employment agreements that firm contracts with its employees (EA).
 It establishes a minimum standard for the terms and conditions under which a business must hire employees.
 Your business must adhere to the EA’s applicable duties to employers and offer conditions that are no less favorable than those set by the EA.
 If a condition in the employment agreement is less advantageous to the employee than the EA, that clause will be deemed null and void, and the EA’s applicable element will be implemented instead.

-Organizations that are unfamiliar with this clause may inadvertently sign contracts that put them in danger.
+Organizations who are unfamiliar with this clause may inadvertently sign contracts that put them in danger.
 For example, a corporation may agree to pay an employee a high wage in return for another restricted condition in the contract, but that clause would be null and unenforceable in the event of a disagreement.
 Individuals who are hired by a contract of employment, which is an agreement in which one group decides to employ another as an employee and the other party agrees to accept the work, are protected by the EA.
 Both domestic and international employees are covered by the statute.
 The Employment of Foreign Manpower Act, which establishes an employer’s additional responsibilities and obligations for employing foreigners, applies to foreign employees who have a work permit.

 Your employer must respect the following minimal worker protections for individuals protected by the EA: